ArkAung/sagemaker-training/README.md

 `import pudb; pudb.set_trace()` and rebuild the Docker image.
 Attach to running Docker container just like before and now you will be greeted with a sleek terminal Python Debugger.

+View [this video](https://youtu.be/Mhl7j9BsXLA) for a demo on how to debug training code in Docker container.

 ## Running on SageMaker Training Instances

 Now that you have put everything together and tested your training code, you are ready to train on SageMaker training instances: